septentrio-gnss/septentrio_gnss_driver/README.md

   <details>
   <summary>Leap Seconds</summary>

-  + `leap_seconds`: number of leap seconds that have been inserted up until the point of ROSaic usage
+  + `leap_seconds`: Leap seconds are automatically gathered from the receiver via the SBF block `ReceiverTime`.
+If a log file is used for simulation and this block was not recorded, the number of leap seconds that have been inserted up until the point of ROSaic usage can be set by this parameter.
     + At the time of writing the code (2020), the GPS time, which is unaffected by leap seconds, was ahead of UTC time by 18 leap seconds.
-Adapt the leap_seconds parameter accordingly as soon as the next leap second is inserted into the UTC time or in case you are using ROSaic for the purpose of simulations.
-In the latter case, in addition please set the parameter `use_gnss_time` to true and uncomment a paragraph in the `UTCtoUnix()` function definition found in the file `septentrio_gnss_driver/src/septentrio_gnss_driver/parsers/parsing_utilities.cpp` and enter the year, month and date to be simulated.
+Adapt the `leap_seconds` parameter accordingly as soon as the next leap second is inserted into the UTC time or in case you are using ROSaic for the purpose of simulations.
   </details>

   <details>